floyd-fuh/ARM-cross-compile/README.txt

 "THE BEER-WARE LICENSE" (Revision 42):
 <floyd at floyd dot ch> wrote this file.
 As long as you retain this notice you
 can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return (I like Ales and Stouts) floyd https://floyd.ch @floyd_ch <floyd at floyd dot ch>
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return (I like ales and stouts) floyd https://floyd.ch @floyd_ch <floyd at floyd dot ch>
 November 2017
 ----------------------------------------------------------------------------

 Cross compile binaries for ARM (eg. Android) from your x86 Ubuntu machine

-These scripts only work on Ubuntu, tested only on Ubuntu 11.04
+These scripts only work on Ubuntu-style distros (maybe on Debian), tested on Ubuntu 11.04 and Mint 18.2 (but make sure Mint installs the recommended packages with apt-get...)

 The template can be used to build your own compilation scripts.
 If it's run as is, it will compile a hello world ARM binary.